Camelback Mountain, Arizona

 The Vibe: Old Town has so much charm — plus some seriously fun mid-century modern architecture — along with sophisticated dining, an abundance of public art, and some surprisingly tasty Arizona wines.
 Away from the city’s commercial hub, you’ll enjoy hikes or 4x4 excursions amid dazzling desert vistas, especially at sunrise or sunset.
 To learn more about Scottsdale, check out our expert-approved guide.

 If you prefer a desert resort setting, opt for The Boulders Resort and Spa, part of the Curio Collection by Hilton.
 Here, you’ll find adobe casitas (with fireplaces for cooler nights), two golf courses, a 33,000-square-foot spa, hiking trails, resident wildlife (from rabbits to coyotes), and entrancing desert vistas on its 1,300 acres.
-Rates from $134 per night.

-For Adventurers: Get in a challenging early-morning hike up the 2,704-foot-high Camelback Mountain, or the more moderate Pinnacle Peak.
+For Adventurers: Get in a challenging early-morning hike up the 2,704-foot-high Camelback Mountain or the more moderate Pinnacle Peak.
 Alternatively, explore McDowell Sonoran Preserve by foot or mountain bike, and beat the heat by stand-up paddle boarding on Saguaro Lake.
 Golf is another popular pastime here — there are dozens of course options.

 Days Three and Four: Sedona